 Often, people from the neighboring villages visit Jaipur for work.
 And they use the most interesting contraptions.
 They are both adaptive and innovative.
 The Pagri used for covering the head also doubles up as a face mask when it is unrolled.

 This one is probably the safest face mask I have seen, to date!

 - Face Mask is more about compliance than safety for some

 And here is another pigeon feed seller in Jaipur, with a make-shift mask, a handkerchief.
 I’m not sure how effective such masks are when they don’t cover the nose.
 Some people wear masks to comply with government rules and avoid a fine.

-Many people wear a mask without covering their nose.
+Many people wear a mask without covering their noses.
 This is either for comfort or due to ill-fitting masks.
 Here is a rider who is wearing an ill-fitting mask.

-There is an abundance of choice when it comes to styles and a variety of masks.
+There is an abundance of choices when it comes to styles and a variety of masks.